ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 argument of ``train_func`` and set the corresponding environment variable in the ``train_func``.

 For accessing config file, one needs to ensure that the config file is accessible to all nodes.
+One way to do this is by setting up a shared storage.
+Another way is to save a copy in each node.

 Setting up shared file system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~